official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/index.md

 23 The White House, 6 April 2002, President Bush, Prime Minister Blair Hold Press Conference.
 24 Blair T. A Journey.
 Hutchinson, 2010.

-13

-Executive Summaryquickly and successfully.
+quickly and successfully.

 of Saddam Hussein’s regime and the threat he posed.

-•  A public information campaign should be mounted to explain the nature
+*  A public information campaign should be mounted to explain the nature
-•  Any military action would need to be within the framework of international law.
+*  Any military action would need to be within the framework of international law.
-•  The military strategy would need to ensure Saddam Hussein could be removed
+*  The military strategy would need to ensure Saddam Hussein could be removed
-•  A convincing “blueprint” was needed for a post‑Saddam Hussein Iraq which
+*  A convincing “blueprint” was needed for a post‑Saddam Hussein Iraq which
-•  The US should advance the Middle East Peace Process in order to improve the chances of gaining broad support in the Middle East for military action against Iraq; and to pre‑empt accusations of double standards.
+*  The US should advance the Middle East Peace Process in order to improve the chances of gaining broad support in the Middle East for military action against Iraq; and to pre‑empt accusations of double standards.

 would be acceptable to both Iraq’s population and its neighbours.

-•  Action should enhance rather than diminish regional stability.
+*  Action should enhance rather than diminish regional stability.
-•  Success would be needed in Afghanistan to demonstrate the benefits of
+*  Success would be needed in Afghanistan to demonstrate the benefits of

 regime change.